kersulis/research-workflow/README.md

 These categories are distinct yet often inseparable.
 A certain script file may load data, call source code to generate output, and generate a figure for inclusion in a research paper.
 The pieces must be kept organized yet together.

 ## Organization
-Let's create a master directory for a project:
+Here's a master directory for a project I've been working on:

 ```
-temporal-deviation-patterns/
+temporal-instanton/
 ```

 Now give each type of research output a place:

 ```
-temporal-deviation-patterns/
+temporal-instanton/
     nb/
     src/
     data/